General Loss Functions Lead to (Approximate) Interpolation in High Dimensions

-We now show that the condition for exact equivalence in Proposition~\ref{thm:b_eqv_thm} is necessary.
-For conciseness we consider binary labels, but these proofs can easily be extended to the multiclass case. \begin{proposition} Consider any loss function that satisfies Assumption~\ref{asm:b_loss_assump} with a strictly convex function $g(d) \neq d$.
-Define $\hf{d}:=\gpf[-1]{d}$ and $f(d) := \frac{\hf{d}}{d}$.
-Then, the following statements are true about the optimal solution $\barbq$ to the dual convex program~\eqref{eq:b_barq_def}: \begin{enumerate} \item If $\y$ is not an exact eigenvector of $\XX$, then at least two of the entries in $\barbq$ need to be distinct, i.e. $\barbq$ cannot be parallel to $\one$; therefore, $\barw$ is not parallel to $\wmni$. \item If $\XX = \D = \diag{\dbold}$, the primal solution $\barw$ interpolates the adjusted labels $\tilde{y}_i = y_i d_i \cdot f^{-1} \left(\frac{d_i}{\mu}\right)$, where $\mu > 0$ is any solution to the equation $\sum_{i=1}^n g^{-1}\left(f^{-1}\left(\frac{d_i}{\mu}\right)\right) = 1$. \end{enumerate} \end{proposition} Proposition~\ref{prop:converseexact} is proved in Appendix~\ref{sec:converseproofs} and also utilizes the relaxed convex program of Lemma~\ref{lem:b_imp_bias_relax}.
+Proposition~\ref{prop:converseexact} is proved in Appendix~\ref{sec:converseexactproof} and also utilizes the relaxed convex program of Lemma~\ref{lem:b_imp_bias_relax}.
 The proposition shows that the condition for exact equivalence in Eq.~\eqref{eq:svmequivalence} only applies to the implicit bias of exponentially-tailed losses, which satisfy Assumption~\ref{asm:b_loss_assump} with the identity mapping $g(d) = d$.
 Moreover, Part 1 of Proposition~\ref{thm:b_eqv_thm} is a sufficient \emph{and} necessary condition for exact equivalence for any non-exponential loss with a non-identity mapping $g(d) \neq d$.
 Part 2 of Proposition~\ref{prop:converseexact} provides explicit counterexamples in the form of Gram matrices $\XX = \D$ that can easily be verified to satisfy the SVM equivalence condition $y_i (\XX)^{-1} \y \succ 0$, yet, induce a very different solution from the MNI that interpolates labels adjusted differently \emph{per training example}.
 To drive home this point, we use Proposition~\ref{prop:converseexact} to characterize the impact of the \textbf{importance weighting procedure} with polynomial losses.
 This procedure, parameterized by a subset of underrepresented examples $S \subset [n]$ and weight $Q > 1$ and applied with a loss function $\ell(\cdot)$, minimizes the weighted risk $\Riskf{\w;(Q,S)} := \frac{1}{n} \sumn Q^{\Ind[i \in S]} \cdot \ellf{-y_i\ip{\w}{\x_i}}$.
 Recently,~\cite{wang2021importance} proposed applying this procedure with polynomial losses to address OOD generalization.